Pray.com uses HeyGen AI to connect faith communities worldwide

 Scaling your message, one voice at a time

-Since implementing HeyGen, Pray.com has been able to significantly expand what’s possible for its customers without increasing production costs or needing external support.
+Since implementing HeyGen, Pray.com has been able to dramatically expand what’s possible for its customers without increasing production costs or requiring outside help.
 Key results include:

 - Global reach: Thousands of faith-based videos are now translated into 8–30 languages in minutes, not months.

-- Content efficiency: What once took weeks can now be completed in hours, enabling leaders to scale their voice without compromising authenticity.
+- Content efficiency: What once took weeks can now be accomplished in hours, enabling leaders to scale their voice without compromising authenticity.

 Ryan sees this as just the beginning.
 “We’ve gone from audio to full video translations.
 Not only do the avatars move in sync, but they retain the emotion and natural rhythm.
 It’s not a clunky dub.
 It feels real.”

-His advice for those just getting started with AI video?
+His advice to those just getting started with AI video?
 “There are no more borders—physical or language-based.
 If you’re a content creator, your audience just grew a thousandfold.”